Powers of Attorney

 - In Alberta, Nova Scotia, and Nunavut, it’s a Personal Directive.

-- In Manitoba, Saskatchewan, and New Brunswick, it’s called a Healthcare Directive.
+- In Manitoba and Saskatchewan it’s called a Health Care Directive.

 Types of things authorized with a Power of Attorney for Property?